Persuasive Communications & SCQA

 If we can more effective in communicating our message and persuasive arguments, we will be much more likely to convince our audience that they should take the action we propose.

 Unfortunately, much of our communication lacks clarity and structure.
 Sales teams often meander through client conversations without delivering a clear and persuasive argument backed by logic.

-Corporate presentations miss the mark in delivering a single-minded message and instead offer only a reflection of the company itself – without a focus on the audience and the opportunities they seek to address.
+Corporate presentations miss the mark in delivering a single-minded message and instead offer only a reflection of the company itself – without an adequate focus on the audience and the opportunities they seek to address.

-You can do this by following three strategies:
+How?
+We can do this by following three strategies:

 - Formally introduce Structured Thinking and Delivery and the top-down S-C-Q-A structure using workshops, hands-on practice, and real-world examples.